 One type of acute toxicant — alpha-chloralose — is relatively easy to treat in non-target animals if discovered quickly, and appears to cause relatively less suffering in rodents.
 Also, animals who ingest sublethal doses rapidly recover to normal functioning.
 However, mice can build up a tolerance to alpha-chloralose and therefore carry a large quantity in their bodies that could severely impact non-target animals who eat the mice.
 And non-target animals must receive treatment quickly if they are to survive.

 Another commonly used acute toxicant, zinc phosphate, usually kills the animal who ingests it within a few hours, but it causes severe pain.
 There is also no antidote to zinc phosphate, making it deadly to non-target animals.
 A third type, Calciferol, though classified as an acute toxicant, typically takes several days to kill the animal, causing pain and illness during that time.
 Its effects can be reversed, but with difficulty.

 Another type, strychnine, also causes death.
-In early 2022, two dogs tragically died after ingesting what their veterinarian suspects to be this type of rat poison.
+In early 2022, two dogs tragically died in Reading, Massachusetts, after ingesting what their veterinarian suspects to be this type of rat poison.